Terminal client for Redis with auto-completion and syntax highlighting.

-Since this is a commandline tool, so we didn't write logs to stdout.
+This is a command-line tool, so we don't write logs to stdout.

-tail -f iredis.log to see logs, the log is pretty clear, you can see what actually happend from log files.
+tail -f ~/.iredis.log to see logs, the log is pretty clear, you can

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.